Bitter Springs (film): Production

 The film was the idea of Ralph Smart and roughly based on an apparently true story.
 This was the third movie Ealing Studios made in Australia following the success of The Overlanders (1946).
 It was originally announced as a comedy starring Rafferty and Trinder, and was meant to be followed by a version of Robbery Under Arms.

-Tommy Trinder's part was created especially for him to ensure the movie had some comic relief.
+Trinder's part was created especially for him, to ensure the movie had some comic relief.
 Nick Yardley had previously appeared in Ralph Smart's Bush Christmas.
 Nonnie Piper was a 19-year-old model.

 The original script ended with the massacre of Aboriginal people at the hands of the white settlers, but this was changed at the insistence of Ealing Studios.

-Ralph Smart scouted around Australia for locations and at one stage it seemed that the film would be made in Murgon, Queensland but eventually it was decided to make it in South Australia.
+Smart scouted around Australia for locations and at one stage it seemed that the film would be made in Murgon, Queensland, but eventually it was decided to make it in South Australia.
 Writer Dave Moore flew out to Australia to help with the script.

-Much of the film was shot on location in the Flinders Ranges in South Australia Filming started in May 1949.
-Location shooting was completed in November, nearly two months behind schedule due to rain delays, and was followed by two weeks at Pagewood Studios in Sydney.
-130 Aboriginal people were used as extras.
+Much of the film was shot on location in the Flinders Ranges in South Australia, around Quorn and in Warren Gorge.
+Filming started in May 1949, with around 130 Aboriginal people from remote north-west of South Australia hired as extras for the film.
+Much of their work was improvised, and spoken in their Pitjantjatjara, and was not subtitled for the release.
 They had nowhere to stay when they arrived due to an administrative oversight and their treatment on set was criticised.
 Ealing wanted to pay Aboriginal actor Henry Murdoch the same as white actors but the Department of Native Affairs refused, only granting him a regular allowance.
+This was the first time that so many Aboriginal Australians had been used in a modern film of this kind, and the review in The Sydney Morning Herald reported that "the experiment was entirely successful...
+They prove to be such fine natural actors, with their graceful body movements, their dramatic expressions of emotion and their joyous laughter..."

 During filming a man went around Adelaide pretending to be a talent scout for the film offering women the chance to appear in it.
+Location shooting was completed in November, nearly two months behind schedule due to rain delays, and was followed by two weeks at Pagewood Studios in Sydney.

 Leslie Norman is credited as associate producer.
 He later recalled "I went out [to Australia] as a sort of hatchet man.
-It was a shame, but that film was awkward, a bit stiff and staid."
+It was a shame, but that film was awkward, a bit stiff and staid".